-212 Beginning with the 2017 SBB/® Yearbook, we changed Exhibit 11.8 compared to previous editions.
+219 Beginning with the 2017 SBB/® Yearbook, we changed Exhibit 11.8 compared to previous editions.
 The information in Exhibit 11.8 first appeared in the 2010 SBB/® Yearbook.
 In the 2010 through 2016 SBB/® Yearbooks, the graph shown in Exhibit 11.8 included both annual returns (for years 1871-1885) and monthly data (for years 1886-present), which distorted the graph slightly.
-Beginning with the 2017 version, Exhibit 11.7 includes only monthly data points over the entire time horizon (1871-2019).
+Beginning with the 2017 version, Exhibit 11.8 includes only monthly data points over the entire time horizon (1871-2020).
 For each of the first 15 years of the graph (1871-1885), the annual returns were converted to "monthly" returns by calculating the single monthly return that could be applied to each standard 12-month period (January through December) that would result in an annual geometric annual return matching the original study.
 For example, for year 1871 the original Morningstar study reported an annual return of 7.56%.
 The single value calculated for the imputed "monthly" returns for January 1871 through December 1871 was therefore 0.609% (1+7.56%)^(1/12).

-stock market lost 79% of its real value in less than three years and took more than five years to recover.
+Exhibit 11.9 lists all of the drawdowns that exceeded 20%.
+There were 17 such declines, including the most recent one that ended in May 2013.
+Not surprisingly, the largest of all market declines started just before the Crash of 1929 and did not recover until toward the end of 1936.
+The U.S. stock market lost 79% of its real value in less than three years and took more than five years to recover.
 The most recent drawdown, the global financial crisis, was the second greatest decline, and it lasted nearly a decade.
 The combined effect of the crash of the Internet bubble in 2000 and the global financial crisis of 2008 caused the U.S. stock market to lose 54% of its real value from August of 2000 to February 2009.